Watching, Making and Understanding Film

 Understanding Cinema is a moving image education project based on the long running international film education scheme Cinema, cent ans de jeunesse - created by Cinémathèque Française in Paris.

-Designed for young people aged eight to eighteen years the programme focuses on a specific theme each year: in 2016/17 Play; in 2015/16 Climate; in 2013/14 The Long Take and in 2012/13 Mise en scène.
+Designed for young people aged eight to eighteen years the programme focuses on a specific theme each year: in 2017/18 Place & Stories; in 2016/17 Play; in 2015/16 Climate; in 2013/14 The Long Take and in 2012/13 Mise en scène.
 Understanding Cinema’s creative approach to learning and teaching film encourages young people to look at their world and themselves anew and to skilfully create stories which reflect and express themselves.
 By creating a series of film exercises through the programme, pupils and teachers can make mistakes, discuss ideas and create authentic and exciting short films.
-The Understanding Cinema 2013/14 project film can be found here, with a shorter version here.

 The programme aims to help pupils